 Resident and Local Migrant Birds Found Across Bird Sanctuaries in Delhi NCR

-While there are hundreds of species of resident and local migrant birds that are found across bird sanctuaries in Delhi and NCR area, few of them are easily and abundantly found everywhere.
+While there are hundreds of species of resident and local migrant birds that are found across bird sanctuaries in the Delhi and the NCR area, few of them are easily and abundantly found everywhere.
 These include-

-- Kingfisher (Common, Great blue and White-breasted/throated),
+- Kingfisher (Common, Great blue, and White-breasted/throated),

 - White-breasted Waterhen,